Key Points

 - Use two wallets: one for long-term storage, one for everyday activity.

-If you want quick definitions for custody, seed phrase, gas fees, slippage, and approvals, see the Crypto Glossary.
+For quick definitions of custody, seed phrase, gas fees, slippage, and approvals, see the Crypto Glossary.

 1) Self-custody wallet, hardware plus mobile